-Fiscal 2021 Business Highlights
+Fiscal 2022 Business Highlights

-To assist you in reviewing the proposals to be acted upon at our Annual Meeting, we call your attention to certain headlines about the Company's 2021 operational and financial performance set forth below that are relevant to the matters discussed in this proxy statement.
+To assist you in reviewing the proposals to be acted upon at our Annual Meeting, we call your attention to certain headlines about the Company's 2022 operational and financial performance set forth below that are relevant to the matters discussed in this proxy statement.

-Below we highlight certain aspects of the Company's strong recent performance, including fiscal 2021 financial performance and stock price performance, as well as our approach to equity compensation for our executive officers in relation to the Company's business performance.
+Below we highlight certain aspects of the Company's strong recent performance, including fiscal 2022 financial performance and stock price performance, as well as our approach to equity compensation for our executive officers in relation to the Company's business performance.
 The following business highlights are only a summary.
-For more complete information about these topics, please review the 2021 Annual Report and the entirety of this proxy statement.
+For more complete information about these topics, please review the 2022 Annual Report and the entirety of this proxy statement.

-Fiscal 2021 Financial Performance
+Fiscal 2022 Financial Performance

-We have continued to experience a significant improvement in our business during fiscal 2021.
-Demand for our products was strong, resulting in our record financial performance.
-Highlights of our strong fiscal 2021 financial performance include:
+Fiscal 2022 was another outstanding year for the RH brand.
+While revenues of \$3.590 billion were below the pandemic peak of 2021, we have continued to see strong demand for our products.
+Highlights of our strong fiscal 2022 financial performance include:

-FISCAL 2021 Financial Performance (1) GAAP net revenues increased 32% to \$3.759 billion versus \$2.849 billion in fiscal 2020 Adjusted net revenues increased 32% to \$3.758 billion versus \$2.850 billion in fiscal 2020 GAAP operating margin increased 830 basis points to 24.7% versus 16.4% in fiscal 2020 Adjusted operating margin increased 380 basis points to 25.6% versus 21.8% in fiscal 2020 GAAP net income increased 153% to \$689 million versus \$272 million in fiscal 2020 Adjusted net income increased $66\%$ to \$767 million versus \$463 million in fiscal 2020 GAAP diluted earnings per share increased 122% to \$22.13 versus \$9.96 in fiscal 2020 Adjusted diluted earnings per share increased 46% to \$26.12 versus \$17.83 in fiscal 2020 Other Financial Measures We generated \$477 million of free cash flow in fiscal 2021, inclusive of a \$191 million increase in inventory of which approximately \$60 million was due to increased transit times and the balance targeted to alleviate our unshipped demand backlog We ended fiscal 2021 with \$90 million of net debt and nearly \$2.2 billion of cash on our balance sheet, while generating ROIC of $73\%$ in fiscal 2021 (versus ROIC of $53\%$ in fiscal $2020)^{(2)}$
+E) CO 7 4 7 20 22

+Financial Performance(1)

+GAAP net revenues decreased 4.5% to \$3.590 billion versus \$3.759 billion in fiscal 2021 Adjusted net revenues decreased 4.5% to \$3.590 billion versus \$3.758 billion in fiscal 2021

+GAAP operating margin decreased 460 basis points to 20.1% versus 24.7% in fiscal 2021 Adjusted operating margin decreased 360 basis points to 22.0% versus 25.6% in fiscal 2021

+GAAP net income decreased 23.2% to \$529 million versus \$689 million in fiscal 2021 Adjusted net income decreased 31.0% to \$529 million versus \$767 million in fiscal 2021

+GAAP diluted earnings per share decreased 10.1% to \$19.90 versus \$22.13 in fiscal 2021 Adjusted diluted earnings per share decreased 23.2% to \$20.06 versus \$26.12 in fiscal 2021

+Other Financial Measures(1)

+We generated \$230 million of free cash flow in fiscal 2022, inclusive of \$55 million relating to the portion of repayments of convertible senior notes attributable to debt discount upon settlement

+We ended fiscal 2022 with \$1.011 billion of net debt and \$1.508 billion of cash on our balance sheet (2)

-(1) Reconciliations of GAAP to non-GAAP financial measures for adjusted net revenues, adjusted operating margin, adjusted net income and adjusted diluted earnings per share are provided in the tables included in Annex A to this proxy statement.
+- (1) Reconciliations of GAAP to non-GAAP financial measures for adjusted net revenues, adjusted operating margin, adjusted net income, adjusted diluted earnings per share, free cash flow and net debt are provided in the tables included in Annex A to this proxy statement. - (2) We define "net debt" as total debt less cash and cash equivalents.